How To Make Archery Targets At Home

 This super quick archery target instruction will

-1. Measure the hay bale.
+1. Measure the hay bale target.
 It’s going to need to be bigger than your target.
 You’d ideally like it to be twice as tall and three times as wide.

 2. Print out a 12” x 12” target.
 If your printer can’t handle anything over 8.5” x 11” standard paper, buy a poster board and cut it to size.
 Use a protractor to mark the bullseye, and create the outer rings from there.
 Color them differently so you know what you’re trying to hit from a distance.

 3. Use metal S hooks to pin through the corners of the paper (one on each corner), and then dig those into the hay bale.
-Your target should be nice and taut against the side of the haybale.
+Your hay targets should be nice and taut against the side of the haybale.

 4. Set up your archery target with a big backdrop.
 Against a barn, with nothing but woods behind it (that people don’t travel in), or what have you.
 Placement is important.

-How Thick Does an Archery Target Need to be?
+How Thick Does an Archery Type of Target Need to be?

 haybales stand